RazviOverflow/razvioverflow.github.io/starthacking.md

+---
-# List of hacking websites
+title: "List of hacking websites"
+date: 2018-07-10
+categories: [ hacking, learn ]
+tags: [ hacking, learn, practice, exploit ]
+---
 Have you ever wondered where to start hacking, acquire more hacking knowledge and even train, test and improve your hacking skills?
 Here is a compilation, collection, list, directory of the best sites that will help you.
 The sites listed below will help you understand and practice every aspect of the secure (or rather insecure) side of software, networks (networking), servers and every single element that may be exposed in the(our) binary world.

 Please note that this is a mere compilation, all credits go to their respective authors.
 Creating such challenges requires and involves a lot of time, knowledge and creativity.
 Respect their work.